 Choosing Replacement Windows: What Makes a Window Energy Efficient

-When you’re planning your project for replacement windows in Casper, energy efficiency should be number one on your priority list.
-That’s since inefficient windows can be responsible for the largest heating and cooling loss in your house.
+When you’re planning your project for replacement windows in Casper, energy efficiency should top your priority list.
+That’s since inefficient windows can be responsible for the largest heating and cooling loss in your residence.

 They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s crucial that your replacement windows are the best option for the climate in Casper.
+So, it’s essential that your replacement windows are the best match for the temps in Casper.

 In picking your new windows, here are a few aspects to keep in mind.

 Window panes are one of the most critical parts of an energy-efficient window.
 We suggest going with no less than double-pane windows, since single-pane windows are very inefficient.
 They’re also vulnerable to seeping air and influencing your home’s comfort.

 If your budget allows it, switching to ENERGY STAR® windows will help decrease heating and cooling expenses and save you more money over the long run.
 That’s because they work hard to keep your house’s temp in balance, regardless of the weather outside.

 On average, ENERGY STAR says normal residences that upgrade to these windows can save*: